odm-pregrasp/odm-pregrasp.github.io/README.md

 ## Phantom for Jekyll

-A minimalist, responsive portfolio theme for [Jekyll](http://jekyllrb.com/) with Bootstrap.
+A minimalist, responsive portfolio theme for [Jekyll](http://jekyllrb.com/) with Bootstrap

 ![preview](preview.jpg)